1. Twelve SREB states have adopted state-level definitions for

 require students to complete four English courses.

-requires students to complete an Algebra I course and a geometry
+requires students to complete an Algebra I course or equivalent.

-5. Most SREB states require that students take three science
+6. Most SREB states require students to take three science

-least one of the required science courses be lab-based or that
+standard diploma, and that at least one of the science courses be

-lab-based experiences are incorporated into the courses.
-Four
+lab-based or that lab-based experiences are incorporated into the

 academic progress across a variety of courses and subjects.
 Many